wp-plugins/jquery-collapse-o-matic/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
+= 1.3.8 =
+Expand elements that have content containing only one space will not insert target elements.

 = 1.3.7 =
-* New expandsub1 - expandsub3 shortcodes for nested expand elements.
+New expandsub1 - expandsub3 shortcodes for nested expand elements.
 Collapse/Expand all triggers.
 Improved arrow icons.

 = 1.3.6 =
 Plugin degrades gracefully when JS is disabled.
 Title can now have expand/collapse states using swaptitle attribute.